Scarlett Family Foundation

 - Award determination: Amounts consider Adjusted Gross Income (AGI), estimated family contribution, and institution costs

-For Organizational Grant Seekers
+For Organisational Grant Seekers

 - Alignment is critical: Projects must clearly align with one of the three key initiatives—Career Readiness, Literacy, or Principal & Teacher Leadership